-For the three and six months ended June 30, 2024, the Company recorded \$ 0.2 million and \$0.4 million of interest income related to the swap to Other borrowed funds interest expense on the Condensed Consolidated Statements of Income.
-The Company recorded \$0.1 million and \$0.2 million of interest income related to the swap for the three and six months ended June 30, 2023.
+For the three and six months ended June 30, 2024 September 30, 2024, the Company recorded \$0.2 million and \$0.4 million \$0.6 million of interest income related to the swap to Other borrowed funds interest expense on the Condensed Consolidated Statements of Income.
+The For the three and nine months ended September 30, 2023, the Company recorded \$0.1 million \$0.2 million and \$0.2 million \$0.3 million of interest income related to the swap for the three and six months ended June 30, 2023, swap.

-The effect of derivatives not designated as hedging instruments recorded in Other non-interest income on the condensed consolidated statements of income for the three and six months ended June 30, 2024 and 2023 was immaterial.
+The effect of derivatives not designated as hedging instruments recorded in Other non-interest income on the condensed consolidated statements of income for the three and six nine months ended June 30, 2024 September 30, 2024 and 2023 was immaterial.